- my 3 best Via Ferratas in Interlaken – easy to hard! - September 4, 2023

 Built even tougher with a chunkier sole, a merino wool upper, leather panelling, and thermal insole – you’re ready to go a little more extreme.
 These are a textbook example of the leading material science Vivobarefoot brings to the board.

 They’ll last longer, keep your foot more protected, and accompany you on anything that doesn’t require gaiters for deep snow or extreme rain.
 For that, look at the best barefoot hiking boots section.
+I used them to climb many mountains in the Swiss Alps.

 Best barefoot hiking boot